hanabi/hanabi.github.io/misc/Convention_Changes.md

   * We want the convention framework to change fairly slowly.
   * Not every player regularly reads the GitHub issues, so we want to allow time for everyone to comment.
 * The length of time to wait will depend on how big the change is:
-  * If it is a small, non-controversal change, then it might make sense to immediately implement it.
+  * If it is a small, non-controversial change, then it might make sense to immediately implement it.
   * Otherwise, we would typically wait a while so that everyone has time to chime in.
   * If there is a good amount of consensus about a move, then this will shorten the amount of time that it is in consideration for.
 * A good amount of time to wait for a sizable change is 2 weeks.